Modules

 Native module imports

-Native modules (e.g. egui, Polars) are imported via the tish: specifier:
+Native modules (e.g. egui, Polars) are usually imported via the tish: specifier:

 import { Egui } from 'tish:egui'